uwacsp/cits5503/Labs/Lab7DevOps.md

 You will copy the files from your local directory to the new EC2 instance.
 You may find this easier if you create a tar/zip file first of the code and then untar/unzip on the EC2 machine.

-Add the necessary commands to configure the virtual environment and clone your Django app from Github - this is basically taking the instructions you used in that lab and converting them to Fabric commands.
+Add the necessary commands to configure the virtual environment and clone your Django app from your local directory - this is basically taking the instructions you used in that lab and converting them to Fabric commands.

 The final command should be the command to run the server - if you add